Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here is an example of the perfect resume for a prospective job-seeker who is just starting out:
+Here is an example of how to write a resume for a prospective job-seeker who is just starting out:

 Name: John Doe

-Contact Information: Telephone number and email address.
+Contact Information: Number and email address.
 LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: